Personal safety and safer hook-ups

 - You want to cross a road but the pedestrian light is red

-- More often than not you get across safely... but you might get clipped by that cyclist or flattened by the car you just didn't see
+- You will most likely get across safely ... but you may get clipped by that cyclist or flattened by the car you just didn't see

 Whether you use them, mix and match, or ignore them, it's your choice but do read them: